 - Mortgage servicing requirements from the GSEs should not conflict with the community bank business model and cost structure.

-- Quality control/ loan manufacturing policies and requirements are overly complex and add considerable cost to the process making it harder for smaller lenders to be able to sell directly to the GSEs.
+- Quality control/ loan manufacturing policies and requirements are overly complex and add considerable cost to the process making it harder for smaller lenders to sell directly to the GSEs.

 - The Federal Housing Finance Agency, the housing GSEs, the Department of Housing and Urban Development, the Federal Housing Administration, and the CFPB should not develop or implement any rule or practice that by design or in effect would limit participation by community banks in the mortgage market or in government programs intended to promote housing.

-Servicing.
 Community bank mortgage loan servicing is based on close ties to customers and communities.
+The cost to a service mortgage has doubled since the financial crisis, forcing many community banks to exit the mortgage servicing business.
 Community banks did not perpetrate recent abuses in servicing and should be exempt from any prescriptive standards that make servicing too costly for them.
+The GSEs must structure their servicing guidelines so they do not drive small community bank servicers out of the business.
 Servicing helps community banks remain competitive in the mortgage origination business.
 Any changes to mortgage servicing standards or compensation should not encourage additional consolidation of the mortgage servicing business in the largest aggregators.

 Staff Contact: Ron Haynie